tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-to-use-azure.md

 While SAFIRE can directly work with Azure AD or SimpleSAMLphp (as explained in our [Configuring Azure AD SAML-based SSO for SAFIRE]({{< ref "/technical/resources/configuring-azure-ad-for-safire.md" >}}) and [Configuring SimpleSAMLphp for SAFIRE]({{< ref "/technical/resources/configuring-simplesamlphp-for-safire.md" >}}) documentation), you may find yourself in a situation where this approach better fits your use case.

 Below, you'll find an example demonstrating how to configure SimpleSAMLphp to use the attributes received from Azure AD to search for and assert additional attributes for a user from an LDAP source of an on-prem Active Directory.

-**NOTE:**
+Naturally, this concept can be ported to other LDAP sources.

-This documentation assumes you already have an Azure AD tenant correctly configured and provisioned with your institution’s user accounts.
+> This documentation assumes you already have an Azure AD tenant correctly configured and provisioned with your institution’s user accounts.
 Further, SimpleSAMLphp has good documentation, so this is not a complete/worked example of how to configure it.
 Instead, this provides the specific snippets you may need when working through SimpleSAMLphp’s documentation.
 Thus, this document also assumes you have SimpleSAMLphp installed and reachable with the basics configured.
+{.message-box}

 To configure SimpleSAMLphp to use your Azure AD IdP as an Authentication Source, you will need to complete the following: